The Moslem Saints of Bali

 So there was now “proof,’ through the 7 saints, of Islam’s long presence in Bali.
 Pak Toyeb could rest, and he passed away in peace a few years ago.

 Yet, don’t think that all Moslems agree with the cult of saints.
 Pak Toyeb and his Sufistic followers have of course found the right verses to justify their quest.
 But other Moslems, more rigorist and literalist in their approach, not only disagree but accuse the saints’ worshippers of betraying the Faith.
 In Indonesia, those “rigorists” only accuse.
 But elsewhere they act.
 In Saudi Arabia they have destroyed all the remaining mausoleums of the founders of Islam.
-In Iraq and elsewhere, they kill.
+In Iraq and elsewhere, their fate is worse.

 So you, Australians, Frenchmen and other Westerners, if 20 years from now a few Moslems take it upon themselves to discover the tombs of their Moslem holy forebears in the outskirts of Paris or the Australian desert, don’t see ill in it.
 They are at least as tolerant as you are!